Blajszu/Darwin_World_Project/README.md

 > ✅ **Compatibility:** Tested on **Windows** and **Linux**, should also work on **MacOS**.

 ### ▶️ Running the Application

-1️⃣ Download the latest version from the project repository.
+1️⃣ Download the latest version from the [Releases](https://github.com/Blajszu/Darwin_World_Project/releases) section of the project repository.
 2️⃣ Open a terminal and navigate to the folder where the `.jar` file is located.
 3️⃣ Run the following command:

 ```shell
 java -jar Darwin_World-v1.0.jar